Andrea Reinkemeyer

 Andrea Reinkemeyer has won national awards and is one of the state’s most promising new music voices.
 “Saturation,” her striking contribution to Shner’s new album…blends the sax’s squawky side with spare, melancholy passages to traverse a complex emotional landscape.

-Brett Campbell, review of Idit Schner’s Minerva
+Brett Campbell, Eugene Weekly – review of Idit Schner’s album Minerva with Reinkemeyer’s Saturation (for soprano saxophone and piano)

 More from Andrea